 Pulkit: How much time do you spend every day on producing content for Rella?

 Maryam: One way or another, I make sure to communicate on a daily basis to the Rella customers and fans via social media or by updating blog posts on the website.
 I don’t have a set amount of time that I spend on generating content every day.
-However, if we are running a campaign for lets say a week, I would have to spend at least 8 hours a day making sure the text is correct and all the visuals are as best they can be.
+However, if we are running a campaign for let’s say a week, I would have to spend at least 8 hours a day making sure the text is correct and all the visuals are as best they can be.

 Pulkit: What is your core strategy for production of content for Rella?

-Maryam: My core strategy for producing content is to brainstorm and create a variations of topics to write about alongside produce the visuals for.
+Maryam: My core strategy for producing content is to brainstorm and create variations of topics to write about alongside produce the visuals for.
 Then I test these out with my audience by tracking via the website analytics to see which form of content did best.
 I also email individual customers and ask them what they would like to read about.
 Alongside, communicate directly via twitter and Facebook which creates a great brand and end user conversation.

 I think the key aspect to producing content is to first do a lot of market research and test out different content.
-I am still in the process of testing and producing a variation of content until I know what my customers really want to read about.
+I am still in the process of testing and producing a variety of content until I know what my customers really want to read about.

 Pulkit: Do you work alone?

 Maryam: No, I have a small team consisting of five people including myself.
 My other team members assist in areas such as production, finance/ accounting, legal/ HR and online marketing.
 I also work with freelance designers to create the collections.
 I like to rotate between fashion and print designers in order to get a feel for different styles and to give young designers an opportunity to work with a new fashion brand.
-This goes in line with our mission statement of creating a hub of young creatives and giving experience to grow in the field.
+This goes in line with our mission statement of creating a hub of young creatives and giving the experience to grow in the field.

 Pulkit: Do you work from home or at the office?

 Maryam: This does vary.
 Majority of the time I work at home because I have all my tools around me and a tidy environment to work in.
-Of course when it comes to freelance jobs, I enter new locations all the time.
+Of course, when it comes to freelance jobs, I enter new locations all the time.

 Pulkit: Who takes care of copywriting at Rella?

 Maryam: Currently, I take care of copywriting at Rella until I find the perfect copywriter to understand the language of the brand then I will feel comfortable to pass on the role to him or her.
-Actually, I would like to ask if there are any potential readers who would like to gain experience with a start-up fashion brand as a copywriter, if so please email me with subject line ‘Consider Me’ to maryam[at]rella[dot]co
+Actually, I would like to ask if there are any potential readers who would like to gain experience with a start-up fashion brand as a copywriter, if so please email me with the subject line ‘Consider Me’ to maryam[at]rella[dot]co